HimanshuMohanty-Git24/Agentic-Medallion/Readme.md

 This **Agentic Medallion Data Pipeline** represents a paradigm shift in data engineering, proving that **AI agents can autonomously handle complex enterprise data transformations**.
 Built on Databricks' robust platform with comprehensive observability through LangSmith, this system demonstrates the future of intelligent, self-managing data infrastructure.

 The combination of **practical enterprise experience** from Accenture, **cutting-edge AI orchestration** with LangChain, and **modern cloud architecture** on Databricks creates a truly revolutionary approach to data pipeline automation.
+## 🙏 Acknowledgements

+### Learning Resources

+I owe a significant debt of gratitude to **Krish Naik** and his exceptional YouTube channel for providing invaluable learning resources throughout this project.
+His detailed tutorials on LangGraph, agent-based systems, and practical AI implementation were instrumental in bringing this pipeline to life.

+**🎓 Key Learning Resources:**
+- [Krish Naik's YouTube Channel](https://www.youtube.com/@krishnaik06) - Expert tutorials on LangChain, LangGraph, and AI engineering
+- His clear explanations of agent orchestration patterns
+- Practical demonstrations of complex AI system implementation
+- Insights into best practices for production-grade AI systems

+Krish's commitment to sharing knowledge made complex topics accessible and actionable, significantly accelerating the development of this agentic pipeline.
 ---

 <div align="center">